GLOBAL MARKETS-Stocks rise after Russia steps back; gains fragile

 Emerging markets also got a boost, with the MSCI Emerging Market index up 1.1 percent, as Russian stocks rose more than 2 percent while the rouble rose against the dollar.

-However, Turkey’s stock market gave up early gains after Prime Minister Tayyip Erdogan’s victory in the country’s first direct presidential election on Sunday.
-Investors weighed the economic risks associated with a likely further concentration of power in the former premier’s hands.
+Investors also took Turkish Prime Minister Tayyip Erdogan’s victory in the country’s first direct presidential election on Sunday as a sign of stability, at least in the short term.

 “It’s very early to start celebrating and you’ve still got the negative effects of the sanctions (against Russia), which are likely to filter through over the coming months,” said Michael Hewson chief market analyst at CMC Markets UK.

 “But anything that ratchets down the tension is always going to be an opportunity to take profit on the shorts and maybe doing a little bit of bargain hunting.”
-(Reporting by Lionel Laurent; Additional reporting by Blaise Robinson, Marius Zaharia, Andrew Winterbottom and Francesco Canepa; Editing by John Stonestreet and Toby Chopra)
+(Reporting by Lionel Laurent; Additional reporting by Blaise Robinson, Marius Zaharia, Andrew Winterbottom and Francesco Canepa, editing by John Stonestreet)